 Free rate-shopper tool:

-No integration is required so you can just log in and look at prices.
+No integration is required, so you can just log in and look at prices.

 Rev+ is also free but comes with obligations to Expedia.
-We would suggest exploring the product and then deciding how cumbersome these obligations are.
+We suggest exploring the product and then deciding how cumbersome these obligations are.

-Also as a free tool, the support will not be as complete as when you pay.
+Also, as a free tool, the support will not be as complete as when you pay.
 You won’t be able to get advice on whether the setup is right for you.

 Paid rate-shopper tool:

 Here you can display the data in calendar format and choose sources and rate types to display.
 It connects to your PMS to show your price relative and your occupancy and gives you the tools you need to make pricing decisions.
-Many revenue managers use rate-shoppers to check their rates are in line with the competition.
+Many revenue managers use rate-shoppers to check if their rates are in line with the competition.

-With a paid rate shopping tool, you will be able to ask your customer service manager for support and advice.
+With a paid-rate shopping tool, you will be able to ask your customer service manager for support and advice.
 Also, you won’t have any obligation to give inventory to a particular online travel agent.

 You can use a tool like OTAInsight to help guide pricing.
 However, it is impossible for the human brain to do the number of calculations required to get perfect pricing, even with all this information.
-The rate-shopper could display the lowest price or the median price, but can’t take all prices in to give a market overview.
+The rate-shopper could display the lowest price or the median price but can’t take all prices in to give a market overview.
 The rate shopper can show you your occupancy but doesn’t do the calculation that tells you what you should be charging to optimize revenue.
 You will need to do this yourself.